ohiofi/game-design-curriculum/README.md

 - Nim

 #### Being out of your league / swimming out of your depth

+Imagine playing chess against a Grand Master.
 Imagine boxing Manny Pacquiao or Floyd Mayweather.
-Imagine playing chess against a Grand Master.
 Imagine serving as goalkeeper against Lionel Messi or Cristiano Ronaldo.
+You would likely be so out-matched that it would not be a very fun game.

 ## Game Balance